 Is Opera’s built-in VPN truly private?

 Opera’s VPN is convenient for browser traffic, but it’s not a replacement for a full OS-wide VPN.
 Privacy should be considered in the context of Opera’s broader data practices, rather than assuming complete anonymity.
-Ubiquiti edgerouter lite vpn 2026
+Edge vpn change location: how to switch locations in Edge safely and reliably with built-in options and extensions 2026

 Can I use Opera VPN on mobile?